RitikDua/Data-Talks/README.md

 It contains few projects on data analysis and visualization.

 ## Description
-List of all the projects with live version are as follow .
+List of all the projects with kaggle version are as follow .

 #### 1. Campus Recruitment
 (https://www.kaggle.com/ritikdua/data-analysis-and-visualization)